Adventure for Cresthaven RPG

 3. Dining Room

-This 25′ x 15′ room has a large marble fireplace in the eastern wall.
-A long, bare, wooden table runs the length of the room with 8 wooden chairs, 3 on each side and one at each end.
-Sitting in the end chairs, and two chairs on each side, are human skeletons dressed in rags.
-They are sitting upright, but do not move.
-In front of each chair sits a golden goblet and dusty flatware.
+Upon opening the door, your players enter a 25′ x 15′ dining room.
+A large marble fireplace dominates the eastern wall, its cold and empty hearth a stark contrast to the room’s otherwise eerie atmosphere.
+A long, bare wooden table stretches the length of the room, flanked by eight wooden chairs: three on each side and one at each end.
+Seated in the end chairs and two chairs on each side are human skeletons dressed in tattered rags.
+These skeletal figures sit upright but remain motionless.
+In front of each chair is a golden goblet and dusty flatware.
+The room is dimly lit, which can affect search checks.

-If any character touches a gold goblet will discover that the “gold” goblets are actually tin, covered with yellow mold!
+Gold Goblets: If any character touches a goblet, they will discover that the “gold” goblets are actually tin, covered with yellow mold.

-Yellow Mold: These molds are smaller than normal.
-For each goblet touched, roll d20: if the result is 10 or less, the mold releases a small cloud of spores, catching only the character disturbing the goblet.
-The victim takes 1d4 points of damage and must make a Save DC 11 vs Constitution or start choking, unable to do anything else for d6 rounds.
+Yellow Mold: Each time a goblet is touched, roll a d20.
+If the result is 10 or less, the mold releases a small cloud of spores, affecting only the character who disturbed the goblet.
+The affected character takes 1d4 points of damage and must make a Constitution Save DC 11.
+If they fail, they start choking and are unable to perform any actions for d6 rounds.

 4. Oh No!